ClaireXie/edgeGuidedSDSP/README.md

 =======================
 Edge Guided Single Depth Image Super-resolution

-This code implements the approach for super resolution with a single depth image input in this [paper](http://www.clairexie.org/resources/TIP16.pdf)
+This code implements the approach for super resolution with a single depth image input in [this paper](http://www.clairexie.org/resources/TIP16.pdf).
+For more details, please refer to the [project page](http://www.clairexie.org/depth_superresolution/index.html).

 If you intend to use the source code, please cite the paper as follows: